 Most large law firms have environmental attorney specialists.
 In terms of job opportunities, in addition to government, NGO and nonprofit organizations, and private practice, there is a significant amount of involvement by consulting and engineering firms, as well as by the major accounting firms and their related business consulting arms.
 This is because environmental compliance has become a significant element of many business plans, many new products and intellectual property law.
 Energy law concerns the very infrastructure of the modern world.
 Without sufficient motor fuels, as was slightly affected by earlier minor oil embargoes against shipping oil to the U.S., life changes significantly in terms of both price and options.
 Without sufficient electricity, there would be no computers, no Internet, a 19th century way of life.

-If students are interested in this field, the following 5 courses, coupled with work in an internship or serving as a Research Assistant to a professor working in this area, is suggested for consideration.
-In addition, students could design Independent Study in the particular subject area of interest.
-If one is interested in the land-based or real estate-based aspects of this subject area, students should consult the "Land Use" subsection of the "Real Estate & Land Use" area for additional courses.
+If students are interested in this field, the following 7 courses, coupled with work in an externship or serving as a Research Assistant to a professor working in this area, are suggested for consideration.
+Students can design Independent Study in the particular subject area of interest.
 In addition to the basic courses, related courses are listed below, for those with a particular interest in any of those areas.